 Verb, That’s What’s Happening: Using Action Words

 The people at Schoolhouse Rock got it right when they wrote a song that told kids watching television on Saturday morning that verbs were what’s happening.
-Although the tune has aged, it timeless message remains true.
+Although the tune has aged, its timeless message remains true.
 This segment explores the power of verbs and how writers can leverage them to add power to their texts.
 First, we will discuss the active versus passive voice.
 Next, we will explain the value of the present tense and how its use can contribute to a document’s clarity.
 Following that discussion, we will examine hidden verbs and how they can sneak into a document and weaken it.
 Throughout this segment, course participants will practice the skills they learn by transforming “governmentees” into plain language.

 Nouns and Pronouns: Choosing Wisely

 Government writers often favor strings of nouns when one or two do could do the job and do it better.
 This part of the program begins with a discussion about this idea.
 Next, participants will talk about the value of pronouns and how writers can use them to help their readers connect with and understand information.
 Finally, we will look at how abbreviations, acronyms, and jargon destroy a piece of writing if their use is not kept in check.
 Similar to the previous segment, participants will makeover several ugly sentences to practice the concepts introduced in this part of the program.

 Escaping the 50-Pound Sentence: Short Wins in the Long Run

-A sentence shouldn’t feel like life sentence to the person reading it.
+A sentence shouldn’t feel like a life sentence to the person reading it.
 In this part of the training, we will demonstrate how long sentences confuse a reader.
 Following that discussion, we will explain the value of short sentences and how their use will positively affect a document’s readability.
 We will conclude this part of the program with a review of several guidelines related to word order and choices writers can make to simplify their texts.

 Paragraph Power: Creating Logical Chunks